-Heritage Oak is a popular spot for enjoying a meal out doors because there are several locations to choose from.
+Heritage Oak is a popular spot for enjoying a meal outdoors because there are several locations to choose from.
 For food, our guests are invited to either bring their own food or purchase the food provided in one of our picnic bags.
 Inside each of our bags is a light meal for two, including a salami, a small block of cheese (3 to 4 oz.), a package of crackers, two apples and two bottles of water.
-The bag also comes equipped with a table cloth, two cloth napkins, two wine glasses, a cork screw, a paring knife and a cutting board.
+The bag also comes equipped with a table cloth, two napkins, two wine glasses, a cork screw, a paring knife and a cutting board.
 The bags may be reserved in advance or simply picked up at the tasting room, if available.
-The price, $20, covers the cost of the food and use of the bag.
+The price, $20, covers the cost of the food and use of the bag (please return gear and backpack when done).
 Wine is sold separately.

-Front Patio: One of the most popular is the front patio which is located just out side the front door of the tasting room.
-It is almost completely covered in shade all summer long, with full view of vineyards all round.
+Front Patio: One of the most popular is the front patio, which is located just outside the front door of the tasting room.
+It is almost completely covered in shade all summer long, with full views of vineyards all around.
 This location can easily accommodate 50 people.
 One of the most amazing things about this location is the hummingbirds that frequent it and the surrounding garden.
 Seven feeding stations located there, from April until November, attract hundreds of these amazing birds each day.
 During the month of July, the birds empty, three or four of the 30 ounce feeders PER DAY!

 Under the Fig Tree: A second picnic spot, popular during hot days in the summer because of the dense shade, is behind the winery beneath a huge fig tree.
 There you’ll find a number of wood picnic tables with room to allow thirty or more people to find a place at the table.

-At the Beach: Our private beach is an easy 15 minute walk from the tasting room, passing between vineyards, traversing a 20 acre riperian woodland before paralleling the Mokelumne River and ending at a wide meadow and picnic area with a half dozen tables adjacent to the water.
-This is a favorite walk for many families since children love the water and the rope swing.
+At the Beach: Our private beach is an easy 15 minute walk from the tasting room, passing between vineyards, traversing a 20 acre riperian woodland before paralleling the Mokelumne River and ending at a wide meadow and picnic area with a few picnic tables adjacent to the water.
+This is a favorite walk for many: families, dogs, children, or a lovely picnic date!

 Heritage Oak is a popular spot for birding.
 Apart from the numerous species that are attracted to the front patio and its adjacent garden, the vineyards, the riparian woodland and the river provide habitat for hundreds of species.
 Monthly biding events, called Bird Walks, are held under the guidance of David Yee.
 Check our calendar of events for the upcoming schedule.
 Also, pick up a copy of our Bird List while in the tasting room.
 This list is updated each month, recording what was identified at each regular birding event with new species added.